 These examples show that when implemented thoughtfully, usage-based pricing can create powerful growth engines for SaaS businesses.
 The key lies in choosing the right metrics, building the necessary infrastructure, and effectively communicating the value proposition to customers.

 Understanding usage-based pricing is just the first step.
-The next crucial phase is implementing it effectively, which we’ll cover in our follow-up practical guide.
+The next crucial phase is implementing it effectively — choosing the right metric, building the billing infrastructure, and communicating value clearly.
 For now, consider how this pricing model aligns with your business goals and customer needs.
 Remember, the best pricing model is one that creates sustainable value for both your business and your customers.